Froenn/MagnitudeFromOriginApp/README.md

 ## Overview

-App that simply tracks how far you've scrolled/swiped in any direction based on your device size and displays how far you are from the origin
+App that simply tracks your coordinates of where you've swiped (in any direction) based on your device size, and displays the magnitude (Distance) of your coordinates from the origin(0,0).

 ## Features